 CHICAGO (AP) — A blanket of snow will cover the Great Lakes and the Northeast ahead of an expected dip into Arctic-cold temperatures.

-The wintry weather mostly moved out of the Plains overnight, pushing further into Wisconsin, Illinois and Indiana.
+The wintry weather mostly moved out of the Plains overnight, leaving parts of Minnesota with up to a foot of snow, and pushed into Wisconsin, Illinois and Indiana.

-The National Weather Service said Chicago will see an additional 3 to 5 inches Sunday.
-The city’s aviation website said more than 1,200 flights had been canceled at O’Hare and about 160 at Midway as of Sunday morning.
+The Chicago area received 3 to 4 inches of snow as of Sunday morning, and could see another 3 to 5 inches Sunday.
+The city’s aviation website said more than 1,200 flights had been canceled at O’Hare and 175 at Midway as of late Sunday morning.

-Detroit could see the heaviest amount of snow Sunday, about 8 inches.
-To the east, Cleveland could see up to 6 inches, while Burlington, Vermont, could get up to three.
+To the east, Cleveland could see up to 6 inches, while parts of Vermont could see up to a foot.

 The Ohio River valley and Mid-Atlantic will see a mix of snow, freezing rain and rain.